Balancing Weights for Causal Inference in Observational Factorial Studies

 The simplified problem in \eqref{prob:dual2simple} can be efficiently solved using numerical optimization methods such as Newton's method and gradient methods.

-Weights obtained by solving problem~(\ref{prob: prime}) or its dual problem yield $\sqrt{N}$-consistent estimates for the factorial effects under mild regularity conditions.
-The formal results are presented in Theorem~\ref{thm:rootn}.]; see the Appendix for the proof.
+Weights obtained by solving original problem~\eqref{prob: prime} or its dual problem~ \eqref{prob:dual2simple} yield $\sqrt{N}$-consistent estimates for the factorial effects under mild regularity conditions.
+The formal results are presented in Theorem~\ref{thm:rootn} below; see \S S4.3 in the Supplementary Materials for the proof.